 You'll love this simple beet salad recipe with arugula, oranges, and feta, tossed in a lemony and bright Greek dressing!
-It's a restaurant-fancy salad that you can make at home any night of the week.
+Orange beet salad is a restaurant-fancy salad that you can make at home any night of the week.
 Make-ahead tips included below.

 Nutrition-packed cooked beets are earthy, sweet, and juicy.
 Slice them up and toss with peppery arugula, bright oranges, green apples, and some shallots, and you have yourself a fancy restaurant salad right at home!

 Beet salad goes best with something creamy and tangy and sweet and bright, like our Roasted Beet Salad with Pears and Goat Cheese.
-In this version, I can't help but add two very Mediterranean elements: crumbles of creamy feta (trust me sweet beets and feta are a match made in heaven), and a handful of walnuts, which add crunch and some good omega-3 ALAs!
+In this version, I can't help but add two very Mediterranean elements: crumbles of creamy feta (trust me, sweet beets and feta are a match made in heaven), and a handful of walnuts, which add crunch and some good omega-3 ALAs!

 Beet salad dressing so lemony and bright!

-To compliment the sweetness of cooked beets, the best beet salad dressing I can think of is my easy Greek dressing.
+To complement the sweetness of cooked beets, the best beet salad dressing I can think of is my easy Greek dressing.
 The basic ratio to make this multipurpose dressing it is 1:3--one part lemon juice to three parts excellent extra virgin olive oil.
-And aside from kosher salt and black pepper, I like to add a bit of fresh garlic and a dash of dry oregano. check out how to make ladolemono Greek dressing.
+And aside from kosher salt and black pepper, I like to add a bit of fresh garlic and a dash of dry oregano.
+Check out how to make ladolemono Greek dressing.